Teo-Medesi/kp-scraper/README.md

 Close the scraper.
 This method closes the Puppeteer browser instance.

+## `setDefaultTimeout()`
+Set how long to wait for an operation to complete before throwing a timeout error.

 ## `getListingByUrl(url)`

 Retrieve a listing by its URL.
 This method navigates to the provided URL and extracts the listing details such as title, description, price, and location.